tokamak-network/tokamak-thanos/docs/handbook/pr-guidelines.md

 ### Merging PRs

 - **Resolve all Comments**: Comments can be resolved by (1) the PR author for nits/optionals, (2) the author or reviewer after discussions, or (3) extracting the comment into an issue to address in a future PR.
 For (3), ensure the new issue links to the specific comment thread.
 This is currently enforced by GitHub's merge requirements.
-- **Other Standard Merge Requirements**: The PR must be approved by the appropriate reviewers, CI must passing, and other standard merge requirements apply.
+- **Other Standard Merge Requirements**: The PR must be approved by the appropriate reviewers, CI must pass, and other standard merge requirements apply.